SofT-GRPO: Surpassing Discrete-Token LLM Reinforcement Learning via Gumbel-Reparameterized Soft-Thinking Policy

 \subsection{Comparison to \citet{butt2025soft}}

-In this subsection, we conduct comparison experiments with an existing RLVR algorithm for the soft-thinking pattern, the method in \citet{butt2025soft}.
-We note this method as Soft Tokens in Table \ref{ablation-main}, where the proposed SofT-GRPO can demonstrate a clear update compared to the results reported in \citet{butt2025soft}.
-Compared to SofT-GRPO, the algorithm in \citet{butt2025soft} requires transitioning the $d$-dimensional vector between rollout workers and RLVR workers, improving the difficulty of implementation.
+We conduct comparison experiments with an existing RLVR algorithm for the soft-thinking pattern, the method in \citet{butt2025soft}.
+We refer to this method as Soft Tokens in Table \ref{ablation-main}, where the proposed SofT-GRPO can demonstrate a clear improvement compared to the results reported in \citet{butt2025soft}.
+Compared to SofT-GRPO, the algorithm in \citet{butt2025soft} also requires transitioning the $d$-dimensional vector between rollout workers and RLVR workers, making implementation more difficult.